Four Reasons to Start Spring Cleaning in the Winter

 • Getting all of this information may involve tracking down forgotten passwords and putting paper statements into one central place, but it’s worth the effort.

 Now what about your expenses and debts?
-Include both balances and monthly payments for your mortgage or rent, car loans, credit cards, student loans and so forth.
+Include both balances and monthly payments for your mortgage loan or rent, car loans, credit cards, student loans and so forth.

 While you’re in the midst of your financial cleanup, it may make sense to shred some old documents; here is a list that shares what the IRS recommends you keep for tax purposes.
 It may be wise to err on the side of keeping too much since the IRS can audit you for the past seven years’ worth of returns.